nimdone/nimdone-88471/src/pages/index.md

       - title: Search PubMed
         image: images/Picture3.png
         image_alt: App preview on a phone and tablet
+        content: >-
-        content: '**Search PubMed for the papers and nimdone will extract the PDF**'
+          **Search PubMed for the papers and nimdone will extract the PDF.
+These can be saved and organized as a library**
         actions:
           - label: Watch video
             url: /features